 Another great option is to compare books with the same character.
 My favorite author of all time is Patricia Polacco.
 Why?
 Well, she was a struggling reader when she was young, and her story is an inspiration to all who have a hard time, and she’s shared her reading journey through a collection of books that chronical her experiences with teachers that inspired her and helped her overcome her challenges.
 There are five books that share her story, Thank You Mr. Falker, Junkyard Wonders, The Art of Mrs. Chew, Mr. Wayne’s Masterpiece, and An A from Mrs. Keller.

 Another book set with the same main characters are the Strega Nona books by Tomie dePaola.
 I just love those books!
-Big Anthony is one character kids just love as he’s always running into trouble.
-I have a Strega Nona bundle in my shop that includes these five titles:
+The two characters, Strega Nona and Big Anthony, are perfect for comparisons across texts.

 So, as you can see, there are LOTS of options with comparing across texts.
 You are sure to have titles you enjoy pairing too.
 In fact, as I’m closing this post, I thought of a few fiction and nonfiction texts I’ve paired.